District Administration

 Sara resides in Ephrata with her husband and two adorable cats.

-Human Resources - Nicole Miller
+Human Resources - Nicole Herman

 Special Education Director - Keisha McCauley